mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 You have to use Advanced Configuration if you want to write deployment files with more than one container.
 :::

- By switching from standard to advanced configuration (and vice versa), DevOps Console allows you to customize your Kubernetes files:
+ By switching from standard to advanced configuration (and vice versa), Console allows you to customize your Kubernetes files:

 * **To switch from standard to advanced configuration**, you have to flag the option 'I want to write custom k8s files for this microservice'.
 Enabling advanced configuration, you can customize your kubernetes files.